Instapro Design System

 Instapro, a leading home services platform, is rapidly expanding its reach across multiple brands and countries.
 This growth, while exciting, presented a challenge: maintaining a consistent and high-quality user experience across diverse products.
 Recognizing the need for a unified approach, I spearheaded the development and implementation of a comprehensive design system to streamline design and development, improve user satisfaction, and position Instapro for continued success.

-CASE TIMELINE
+TIMELINE

-Jun 2022 — Jun 2024
+Jun 2022 — Jul 2024

 BRAND

-Instapro, MyBuilder, MyHammer, Wekspot, Travaux
+Instapro, MyBuilder, MyHammer, Werkspot, Travaux

 TOOLS